lightbend/kalix-javascript-sdk/template/README.md

 for more information on how to make your docker image available to Akka Serverless.

-Finally you can or use the [Akka Serverless Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `mvn deploy`, through the `akkasls` CLI or via the web interface.
-When using `mvn deploy`, Maven will also conveniently package and publish your docker image prior to deployment.
+Finally you can or use the [Akka Serverless Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `akkasls` CLI or via the web interface.
+When using `npm run deploy`, NPM will also conveniently package and publish your docker image prior to deployment.